AvishkaDP/Project_Midsommer/submition_02.md

 ## Proof Of Concept

 This web page uses HTTP for client-server communication.
-Therefor website is vulnerable for MITM attack.

 ### step 01